cf73/humanity/content/collections/poetry_contributions/a-conference-in-time.md

         marks:
           -
             type: bold
+          -
+            type: italic
         text: 'Bending the gods to our will…'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Imagine this: All the gods, from all of Earth’s centuries and cultures, are called to Rome to decide the fate of humanity.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Ursula K. Le Guin’s poetic essay '
-      -
-        type: text
         marks:
           -
             type: italic
-        text: '“A Conference in'
+        text: 'Imagine this: All the gods, from all of Earth’s centuries and cultures, are called to Rome to decide the fate of humanity.'
   -
-        type: text
-        text: ' '
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: Time
-      -
-        type: text
-        text: '“ does exactly that, offering us an evocative take on the necessity of Earthly rescue  --  and on our relationship with the mighty powers that have manuvered us forever.'
-  -
     type: paragraph
     content:
       -
         type: text
-        text: ____
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         marks:
           -
-            type: bold
-          -
             type: italic
-        text: '“A Conference in Time”'
+        text: 'Ursula K. Le Guin’s poetic essay “A Conference in Time“ does exactly that, offering us an evocative take on the necessity of Earthly rescue  --  and on our relationship with the mighty powers that have manuvered us forever.'
   -
     type: paragraph
     content:
       -
         type: text
-        marks:
-          -
-            type: bold
-          -
-            type: italic
-        text: 'by Ursula K. Le Guin'
+        text: ____
   -
     type: paragraph
     content: